gdsbook/book/notebooks/11_regression.md

 where $u_{lag-i} = \sum_j w_{i,j} u_j$.
 Although it appears similar, this specification violates the assumptions about the error term in a classical OLS model.
-Hence, alternative estimation methods are required. `PySAL` incorporates functionality to estimate several of the most advanced techniques developed by the literature on spatial econometrics.
+Hence, alternative estimation methods are required.
+Pysal incorporates functionality to estimate several of the most advanced techniques developed by the literature on spatial econometrics.
 For example, we can use a general method of moments that account for heteroskedasticity {cite}`arraiz2010`: